cpriyank/spark/content/posts/spark-joy.md

 Yet another way I define my purpose is to push the edge of technology slightly.
 This has a potential to save us (humans) from ourselves by automation (deliberately not calling it AI)

-This is appealing since it requires very little change in my status quo😜 but I’m certain my current team can definitely not help here 😞
+This is appealing since it requires very little change in my status quo😜.
+But I’m certain my current team can definitely not help here 😞

 Other aspect is fulfillment.
 That involves
 - Learning.
 My current work-environment offers plenitude of this but it’d be fantastic if I learn from my day-to-day work and from my peers.